The 11 Most Common Keto Side Effects

 - Use a Magnesium Supplement: Unless you are experiencing diarrhea, a magnesium supplement can work great for helping balance electrolytes and hydration levels.
 As you can see, magnesium can help keto-adaptation in many ways.
 Using 1 gram of the L-threonate form 3x daily is my general recommendation.
 If diarrhea occurs, lower to once or twice a day until it subsides.

-Although not quite related to the three major causes we’ve discussed so far, keto breath is an unpleasant side effect that many people experience in the early stages of keto adaptation.
+One of the keto side effects people may complain about is keto breath.
+Although this is not quite related to the three major causes we’ve discussed so far, keto breath is something that many people experience in the early stages of keto adaptation.
 When you begin producing ketones, you produce them in several different forms.
 The ketone that is released through the breath is acetone and is responsible for the keto breath that some people experience.

 Luckily, acetone is only released in higher amounts during the initial adaptation phase and tends to wear off rather quickly (within 1-2 weeks).